Our Roadtrek has its sea legs.

 Sometimes, to really appreciate something, you have to immerse yourself in it.

-So it was with Lake Michigan as we’ve been traveling around the Great Lakes Region these past several weeks on our Verizon Great Lakes Shoreline Roadtreking tour.
+So it was with Lake Michigan on a trip around the Great Lakes Region some time ago on our Verizon Great Lakes Shoreline Roadtreking tour.

-We took the [8:30] AM crossing, arriving the night before and boondocking in the Roadtrek in the carferry parking lot in Ludington.
+We took the [8:30] AM crossing, arriving the night before and boondocking in the Roadtrek in the carferry parking lot in Ludington, MI.

 On the day we crossed, it was about half full.
 The ferryboat line suggests you call ahead to let them know you’re coming, especially if you are traveling in an RV.
 Size is not a problem.
 They seldom run out of room.
 They just like to know what to expect.
 On the day we crossed, there were Class A, Class C and Class B motorhomes aboard.
 There was even a huge truck semi-tractor trailer combo.

-We had Tai with us.
-Dogs are not allowed on the upper deck passenger areas.
+We had our dog, Tai, with us at the time.
+Dogs not allowed on the upper deck passenger areas.
 There are kennels for pets down in the vehicle parking area but most people chose to do what we did, crack a window and leave their pets in their vehicle.
 Tai slept soundly in the Roadtrek.
 There’s a fresh sea breeze down there so heat is not an issue.

 Our route traveled 60 miles in a straight line across Lake Michigan from Ludington, MI to Manitowoc, WI.
 Passengers sped their time doing all sorts of things.
 On nice days, they sun themselves on the forward deck.
 Inside, the ship offers bingo, movies, a arcade, TV and even satellite Internet Wi-Fi.